-NUR 203 RN Concepts 2 cr. hrs.
+NUR 203 RN Concepts

 This course will incorporate Whole Person Nursing into clinical practice.
 The course will focus on Whole Person Nursing as a model for practice.
 Core concepts are explored relating to the RN scope and practice, environment, health, and development as interactive components of the Whole Person Nursing curriculum framework.
 Scientific knowledge from nursing, physiological and psychological theories and other support courses is the basis for planning, implementing, and evaluating the outcomes of nursing actions.
 The RN scope and practice will include the legal and ethical issues of nursing practice.
-1 lecture hour, 3 clinical

-NUR 248 Health & Illness Concepts II 4 cr. hrs.
-Prerequisite: Second year standing in ADN program

-This course builds on concepts covered in NUR 148 with an emphasis on acute disease processes.
-The nursing process will be utilized to discuss related materials including assessment and recognition of complications, abnormal lab/diagnostic findings, and medical and nursing interventions for each acute health condition.
+1 lecture hour, 3 clinical hours findings, and medical and nursing interventions for each acute health condition.
 Learning will be reinforced in clinical experiences.
 The concepts of critical thinking and decision making in the role of a registered nurse will be emphasized.
 3 lecture hours, 3 clinical hours

+NUR 248 Health & Illness Concepts II

+This course builds on concepts covered in NUR 148 with an emphasis on acute disease processes.
+The nursing process will be utilized to discuss related materials including assessment and recognition of complications, abnormal lab/diagnostic